explosion/spaCy/website/docs/api/tok2vec.md

 ## Tok2Vec.\_\_call\_\_ {#call tag="method"}

-Apply the pipe to one document.
+Apply the pipe to one document and add context-sensitive embeddings to the `Doc.tensor` attribute, allowing them to be used as features by downstream components.
 The document is modified in place, and returned.
 This usually happens under the hood when the `nlp` object is called on a text and all pipeline components are applied to the `Doc` in order.
 Both [`__call__`](/api/tok2vec#call) and [`pipe`](/api/tok2vec#pipe) delegate to the [`predict`](/api/tok2vec#predict) and [`set_annotations`](/api/tok2vec#set_annotations) methods.